• Menu

 1. Skiing & Snowboarding

-This is probably why you have chosen Vail for your family vacation, so this is already a part of your plans.
+This is probably why you have chosen Vail for your winter vacation, so this is already a part of your plans.
 But we can’t leave it off the list – in fact, it tops it!
-Vail ski mountain has designated 63 acres to family learning and designated slow zones.
+Vail Ski Mountain has designated 63 acres for family learning and designated slow zones.
 All zones are located on beginner green runs and progress across the mountain from Eagle’s Nest to Game Creek.
-With 5317 skiable acres, 195 runs and 31 lifts there’s a variety of terrain for skiers of all abilities.
+With 5,317 skiable acres, 193 runs and 31 lifts, there’s a variety of terrain for skiers of all abilities.

-Beaver Creek is just a short ten to fifteen minute drive from Vail.
+Beaver Creek is just a short ten to fifteen-minute drive from Vail.
 It is worth spending a day on the mountain there while in the area.
-The new McCoy Park is a really fun beginner area, where more advanced skiers can still have fun.
+The new McCoy Park is an entertaining beginner area, where more advanced skiers can still have fun.
 We’ve dubbed Beaver Creek Mountain the place where locals learn to ski.

-Visiting a different ski resort than Vail this winter, check out highlights for other TravelingMom-approved best ski resorts for families.
+Visiting a different ski resort than Vail this winter, check out highlights for other SheBuysTravel-approved best ski resorts for families.
 And here’s where kids ski free this winter.

 Photo credit: Vail Resorts